Buy Breakdown Cover

-If you are in the unfortunate position of your car being involved in a collision that was not your fault or a non-fault incident, yet the other party left without exchanging details, what should you do?
+If your car was involved in a collision and the other driver fled the scene without exchanging details, what should you do?

 It is a stressful situation and you may feel mixed emotions.
-After all, it can be costly.
-Even minor parked car damage can reduce your car's value and bodyshop repairs can run into hundreds of pounds for even minor scrapes and dents.
+After all, the situation might not be your fault, yet you are left to shoulder the costs.
+Even minor parked car damage can reduce your car's value and bodyshop repairs can run into hundreds of pounds to rectify even minor scrapes and dents.

 Presuming that there have been no injuries, your priority is likely to be on the financial hit of putting the damage right - but hold fire...